Intercom Pricing 2026

 What each tier includes and costs

-Intercom offers 3 plans, starting at From $85/seat/mo on a per seat model.
-Each tier gates a different set of features — higher tiers typically unlock advanced automation, premium support, integrations, and analytics.
-The breakdown below lists the features and price for every tier so you can match a tier to your team's actual needs, both today and as you scale.
-Pay close attention to which channels are gated behind higher tiers and which features count as add-ons rather than included capabilities — those are usually the costs that surprise teams after signup.
+Intercom offers 3 plans, starting at From $29/seat/mo on a per seat model.
+Each tier gates different features — higher tiers typically unlock advanced automation, premium support, integrations, and analytics.
+Pay close attention to which channels and capabilities are gated behind upgrade tiers or sold as paid add-ons — those gating decisions usually determine the costs that surprise teams after signup.
+The breakdown below lists features and monthly price for every tier.

 How much does Intercom cost by team size?